-I tried work-life blending for six years.
-It sucks.
-Nothing more than a new term coined by self-absorbed workaholics to justify their personal regrets, negligence, and imbalances in life.
-Now let me tell you how I really feel.
+I tried work-life blending for six years before we ever called it that.
+I’m here to tell you it stinks and is largely a pipe dream—nothing more than a new term coined by self-absorbed workaholics to justify their personal regrets, negligence, and imbalances in life.

-The phrase “work-life balance” entered our lexicon when faxes reigned supreme, the 1980s.
-Knowledge workers, globalization, and computer networking went mainstream that decade, and with it, the temptation to work ’round the clock on the Hedonic Treadmill (i.e. the misguided belief that the more money one makes, the happier they’ll be).
+The phrase work-life balance entered our lexicon when faxes reigned supreme, the 1980s.
+Knowledge workers, globalization, and computer networking went mainstream that decade, and, with it, the temptation to work ’round the clock on the Hedonic Treadmill (i.e., the misguided belief that the more money one makes, the happier they’ll be).

 In response, first-world countries had a real first-world problem on their hands.
 The more connected their workers felt to the office, the more pressure they felt to “get ahead” by staying on the clock for extended periods of time.
-With only 24 hours in a day, something had to give.
+With only twenty-four hours in a day, something had to give.

 Today, the so-called “boundaryless workplace” has become exponentially worse.
 We check email first thing in the morning and last thing at night.
-Our professional inboxes and to-do lists alert us wherever we go, often intruding on our free-time.
+Our professional inboxes and to-do lists alert us wherever we go, often intruding on our free time.
 Leading corporate perks even include in-office dry cleaning, fitness centers, and three gourmet meals a day, which tempt us to rub elbows with work associates even more, helping everyone else’s bottom line at the expense of our own.